 One thing I found interesting is that, while most of the European collection in the museum was dedicated to paintings, most of the Asian section was filled with pottery and sculptures.
 This “everyday art” gives you a great introduction to Asian cultures from India to China.
 I definitely recommend this section for anyone unfamiliar with Asian cultures.

-All irreverence aside, I was surprised with how much I enjoyed visiting the Philadelphia Museum of Art.
+All irreverence aside, I was surprised by how much I enjoyed visiting the Philadelphia Museum of Art.
 Having been to several of the most famous art museums in the world, I definitely think the museum’s collection is well worth a visit, whether you like art museums or not.

 Note: My visit to the Philadelphia Museum of Art was hosted by Visit Philly.
 However, the opinions expressed in the article are my own and were not subject to review.